On the validity of bootstrap uncertainty estimates in the Mallows-Binomial model: Conclusion

 \section{Conclusion}

 In this note, we demonstrate that bootstrap uncertainty estimates are asymptotically valid for the MLE in the Mallows-Binomial distribution.
 Our work only proves coordinate-wise, local asymptotic normality of the vector-valued MLE.
 This result technically guarantees only asymptotically accurate marginal coverage.
-As a result, the confidence intervals may be conservative when applied jointly.
-To understand why this is true, we can think of the marginal confidence intervals jointly creating a confidence region that is a $(J+1)$-dimensional hypercube, as opposed to a $(J+1)$-dimensional confidence ellipse that could be created via a true joint analysis.
-However, the present results do not preclude the possibility that bootstrap uncertainty estimates provide asymptotically correct coverage in the joint setting.
-In fact, we find no evidence to suggest asymptotically correct joint intervals are invalid.
+As a result, the confidence intervals may suffer from either overcoverage or undercoverage when applied jointly.
+To understand why, we can think of the marginal confidence intervals jointly creating a confidence region that is a $(J+1)$-dimensional hypercube, as opposed to a $(J+1)$-dimensional confidence ellipse that could be created via a true joint analysis.
+Overcoverage may occur if the confidence hypercube contains as a subset the (theoretical) confidence ellipse.
+On the other hand, if each coordinate of the confidence hypercube is independent, joint coverage becomes a multiple testing problem and may result in undercoverage.
+That said, the present results do not preclude the possibility that bootstrap uncertainty estimates provide asymptotically correct coverage in the joint setting.
+We find no evidence to suggest asymptotically correct joint intervals are invalid.
 Further research may demonstrate proper coverage in the joint setting by establishing joint asymptotic normality of the $(J+1)$-dimensional MLE in a local neighborhood of $\pi_{p_0}$.

 The present work does not address the computational challenges of frequentist estimation of the Mallows-Binomial model, which is an NP-hard problem \parencite{pearce2022unified,Meila2012}.
 As a result, forming an appropriate empirical distribution of the MLE $(\hat p,\hat\theta)$ via repeated estimation of bootstrap samples may be intractably slow.
 Bayesian estimation presents a natural alternative for estimating uncertainty in a unified framework, which may ultimately speed up the process of parameter estimation and inference and make moot the question of bootstrap validity.